 With our summer season being outdoors under the stars, this is our most popular inquiry among frequently asked questions.
 Rest assured, we have everyone’s safety and concerns in mind.

 The show will go on if at all possible.
 Northern Sky staff will wait to decide on cancelling a show until show time, or even a bit after if the weather appears to be passing.
-If the show is less than half over when called off, you will have the option of either a refund (watch for an email from our office) or a rain check ticket, which is good for any future Northern Sky performance without expiration.
+If the show is less than half over when called off, you will have the option of either a refund (watch for an email from our office) or a rain check ticket, which is good for any future summer outdoor Northern Sky performance at the park, without expiration.
 Otherwise guests will be issued rain check tickets only.
 If you choose not to attend and the show goes on as scheduled, there are no refunds.
+Ticket processing fees are non-refundable.

 Northern Sky shows are appropriate for all ages.
 The summer shows range in length from one to one and a half hours and are all one-act shows with no intermission.
 Fall shows run two to two and a half hours and typically have an intermission.
 However, there are some fall shows that follow our summer show length and do not have an intermission.